Pelagicore/qface/docs/annotations.rst

 Merging Annotations
 ===================

-The external annotations will be merged on top of the embedded annotations on per symbol base.
+The external annotations will be merged on top of the embedded annotations per symbol.
 Dictionaries will be merged.
 If a merge can not be done then the external document based annotations will override the embedded annotations.

 Generators
 ==========

-The annotation are available later when navigating the domain model.
+Annotations are available later when navigating the domain model.

 .. code-block:: jinja2